Vital events. Abortions

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data are published under the subject area “Population / Vital events” in the statistical database at http://pub.stat.ee.
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Population / Vital events / Abortions” in the following tables:

 Data serve as input for statistical activity 50101 “Regional development”.